Trending

 First of all, do a lot of research.
 What you can achieve and how you can do it all changes depending on what software you use; native Unreal audio has its own systems and quirks, FMOD has its own toolset, Wwise is more expensive but has "portalling" built in to make life easier, and so on.
 Don't be put off if you can't use fancy middleware on your project, because there are plenty of games out there that have great audio systems with just the native engine audio capabilities.
 Deep Rock Galactic has some brilliant audio in my opinion, and it's all done natively in Unreal by one sound designer!

-Get out there and play some games and try and reverse-engineer them to work out how they do it.
+Get out there and play some games and try to reverse-engineer them to work out how they do it.
 Play a game with great sound, and try moving from one area to the next—how does the sound change?
-Do you think it’s using colliders?
-Do you think there’s any real-time calculation of the size of the area you’re in?
+Do you think it's using colliders?
+Do you think there's any real-time calculation of the size of the area you're in?
 Can you hear distinct reverb zones and settings that the game switches between?
-Is the game’s environment changeable or destructible, and how does the sound react to this?
-Are the same birds audible when you’re inside or outside a building?
+Is the game's environment changeable or destructible, and how does the sound react to this?
+Are the same birds audible when you're inside or outside a building?

 Like this, you can build up an idea of what you want to achieve with your game.
 Deciding on what you consider important, and coming up with a theory of how you can create it is honestly half the battle, because once you know what you want to do and how it should sound, it becomes much easier to actually implement it.

 Finally, have a list of references.
-They can be games which sound how you imagine your game to sound (I used Firewatch and Among Trees as general sound references), or other games which are inspiring or generally great sounding.
-Record some gameplay footage and write down what you like and don’t like in it, and what you do and don’t want to inspire the sound in your game.
+They can be games that sound how you imagine your game to sound (I used Firewatch and Among Trees as general sound references), or other games that are inspiring or generally great sounding.
+Record some gameplay footage and write down what you like and don't like in it, and what you do and don't want to inspire the sound in your game.
 This will help you stay on track while working on your project, and hopefully keep up to the high standards of other fantastic titles.

 Garden Life was a fantastic project to work on, and I feel very grateful to have been part of the team.
 I'm chuffed with what we achieved—I was honestly very lucky to have had so much freedom to experiment with lots of different systems and ideas, and I firmly believe it made a massive difference to the quality of the audio in the game.
 If you ever find yourself designing audio for a game in a similar situation with freedom and time to experiment, seize the opportunity!